 - Aspirin sensitivity, history of—Should not be used in patients with these conditions.

-For safe and effective use of flurbiprofen, do not take more of it, do not take it more often, and do not take it for a longer time than ordered by your doctor.
-Taking too much of flurbiprofen may increase the chance of unwanted effects, especially in elderly patients.
+For safe and effective use of flurbiprofen, do not use more of it, do not use it more often, and do not use it for a longer time than ordered by your doctor.
+Using too much of flurbiprofen may increase the chance of unwanted effects, especially in elderly patients.